 Having explored Skye, we head back towards the mainland, arriving at Eilean Donan Castle, which is thought to be the most beautiful castle in Scotland!
-Built upon a rocky island at the head of three Sea Lochs (similar to Fjords), you will be struck by the romance of this iconic Scottish landmark and the beautiful mountains and lakes that surrounds it.
-Frequently used in films, (‘Highlander‘ and ‘Made of Honor‘, amongst others), is it a ‘must-see’ whilst in Scotland.You’ll have the option of taking a tour of this beautiful Scottish landmark, before we return to Inverness at the end of Day 2.
+Built upon a rocky island at the head of three Sea Lochs (similar to Fjords), you will be struck by this iconic Scottish landmark and the beautiful mountains and glistening waters that surround it.
+Your guide will show you the best spot to get that ‘postcard-perfect’ photograph!
+Our journey continues passed the Five Sisters of Kintail before arriving back into Inverness at approx. 8pm.

 ***If you prefer not to travel to the Isle of Skye, you have the option of a ‘free day’ in Inverness on day 2, where you can explore the city further, take a boat cruise on Loch Ness, visit attractions or do some souvenir shopping.
 Just let your Tour Guide know if you’d prefer to explore Inverness alone on Day 2 at the end of Day 1***